 You're welcome to add music to your social media post.
 However, the in-app submission of the video and MCS file will not include music.

-(2) Submit your entry through the submission portal in Mental Canvas Draw.
-Registrants will be notified when the submission portal opens.
-Register to receive important updates.
+(3) Submit your entry through the submission portal in Mental Canvas Draw.

 Share your entry on at least one of the 6 social platforms listed below and use the hashtag #ReimagineDrawingChallenge and tag Mental Canvas.
 Make sure to use a public profile so the post is visible to anyone.
 Please enable and include the watermark in the video.

 The social media platform options are: Instagram, Twitter, Facebook, Youtube, TikTok, and Linkedin.
 Note: The Contest is in no way sponsored, endorsed, or administered by, or associated with Instagram, Twitter, Facebook, Youtube, TikTok, and Linkedin.